mjmcnelis/rta_resum/rta/README.md

 	sh copy_results_to_bjorken_plot.sh generator		# or ffe_1, ffe_2, attractor

-You can edit the `PARAMETERS` macro in `rta.cpp` to generate data for each figure in the paper (and thesis).
+You can edit the `PARAMETERS` macro in `rta.cpp` to generate data for each figure in my thesis.